Fake Quotes, George Washington, Gun Rights, Internet, Irony, Memes, Poe's Law, Right Wing, Second Amendment

 Hell, it’s outright stupid!

-3: The author tells us that America’s founding fathers saw fit to ensure that American citizens would be armed so as to prevent this sort of thing belies the relevance of this example to private gun ownership.
+3: The author tells us that America’s founding fathers saw fit to ensure that American citizens would be armed so as to prevent this sort of thing which belies the relevance of this example to private gun ownership.
 Lakota were not U.S. Citizens at the time, and actual U.S. citizens (gun owners or not) were not exactly interested in helping them.
+It had not been long at all since the U.S. government had fought these people in war, and its leadership still regarded them as potential enemies.
 There is nothing about the private gun ownership of American citizens which was ever going to stop this massacre from happening, and given the dynamics of actual war, it is highly unlikely that the private ownership of guns will make a difference in the event that officials in the U.S. government decides to attack a segment of its own citizenry will make any difference.
 You might get to shoot back.
 Those you shoot back at will be better armed than you.

 This really is just one of many memes distorting history on behalf of the gun rights agenda.
 What’s particularly irritating about this one is the use of an atrocity carried out against Native Americans by a political lobby not known for supporting Native American rights.
 It’s cynical.
 It’s deceitful.
 And it’s pathetic.